kvecchione/kvecchione.com/content/authors/kevin/_index.md

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""
 ---
-Kevin Vecchione is a Principal Infrastructure Engineer at Liberty Mutual.
+Kevin Vecchione is a Solutions Engineer at Liberty Mutual.
 He lives in southern New Hampshire with his wife Laura and their two sons.
 He enjoys traveling, gaming, and spending time with family.